Minnesota Department of Transportation

 Freeway/Arterial Modeling

-Freeway Modeling provides services for evaluation of interchange and mainline design alternatives, reviews Interstate Access Requests statewide, assesses freeway modeling packages, provides training to consultants, and reviews traffic studies.
+Freeway Modeling provides services for evaluation of interchange and mainline design alternatives, reviews Interstate Access Requests (IAR) statewide, assesses freeway modeling packages, provides training to consultants, and reviews traffic studies.

 Detailed freeway/arterial modeling information: